All Saints, Sanderstead

 All Saints is a church of England church in Croydon, London, England.
 It is a Grade I listed building.

 History

 It was built in 1230, with the tower being added in 1330; the north aisle and vestries in 1937; and a northern extension in 1981.

 Present day

 The church falls within Croydon Central Deanery in the Diocese of Southwark.

-All Saints is a parish in the Anglo-Catholic tradition.
+All Saints is a parish in the Anglican tradition.